 Backcountry has long been one of my go-to sites for ordering bike parts and accessories.
-But I’d never tried their Backcountry branded bike clothing until this spring when I tested the Women’s Slickrock Bike Short and Women’s Hero Dirt Hoodie.
+But I’d never tried their Backcountry branded bike clothing until last spring when I tested the Women’s Slickrock Bike Short.

-I was particularly impressed with the Slickrock bike shorts which I’ll be recommending to my friends who prefer a more tailored, feminine short.
-And the Hero Dirt Hoodie is a good long sleeve option for in-between not-too-hot, not-too-cold shoulder season days.
+I immediately began recommending the Slickrock bike shorts to my friends who prefer a more tailored, feminine short.

 One of the biggest complaints I hear from women about baggy mountain bike shorts is that they’re not feminine.
 Baggy shorts obscure curves and can be unflattering.
 Worse, most are boring black.

 If those sound like your complaints, you’ll like the Backcountry Slickrock Bike Short.
 These shorts hug your curves and come in soft, feminine colors.
 The delicate holes at the thigh add an additional flirty touch, as well as aiding in air flow.